🤍 FREE SHIPPING ON ORDERS OVER $75 🤍

 What’s more, a single cleaning from the cloth can last for months of frequent wear and use without your jewelry pieces turning dull again.
 Keep them around for simple touch ups or full on cleanings and be amazed at how well they work.

-Once you’ve checked everything out, boil two cups of water and place in a bowl.
+Boil two cups of water and place in a bowl.
 Add in a tablespoon of salt and wait for it to dissolve completely, then take a sheet of aluminum foil, shred a few pieces, and place them in the bowl.
-The combination of the aluminum and salt will react with the silver, removing the tarnish to reveal a gorgeously shiny surface.WARM BUBBLE BATH
+The combination of the aluminum and salt will react with the metal, removing the tarnish to reveal a gorgeously shiny surface.WARM BUBBLE BATH

 Next, place the jewelry into the bowl and allow it to soak for about thirty minutes.
 You can add multiple pieces to the solution if needed, but be careful not to overcrowd it.
 Once the time is up, remove pieces one by one and place in a second bowl of pure water to rinse.
 You can then gently scrub the pieces with a soft toothbrush until tarnish is removed and the piece is no longer soapy.
-Place the pieces on a clean cloth to air dry.
+Place the pieces on a clean cloth to air dry.BAKING SODA AND LEMON

 To prevent further tarnishing and other damage, be sure to clean your jewelry regularly, andpractice proper care.
 This includes taking steps to prevent damage, such as removing jewelry when you wash your hands, storing jewelry in proper boxes to avoid prolonged air exposure, and removing jewelry during strenuous activities to avoid scratches, dents, and other issues.

-As you can see, there are various ways to clean tarnished jewelry of all kinds, giving your favorite pieces a second lease on life!
+As you can see, there are various ways to clean tarnished brass jewelry of all kinds, giving your favorite pieces a second lease on life!